Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ```

+For the time measurements we need flip-flops to count the clock ticks.
+As higher frequencies would need more flip-flops to measure the same amout of time, I choose a very low clock speed of 1kHz for this project.
+This is still fast enough to process pushbutton signals and is also well suited for the display later on.

 ### Testing of the pushbutton processor

 To test the pushbutton processor I wrote a testbench file *pushbutton_processor_tb.v* that simulates different pushbutton presses with bouncing.